-Let’s examine all of the ins and outs of this most-moving topic: unrequited love.
+To understand why unrequited love hurts so much, let’s examine all of the ins and outs of this topic and tips on how to get over unrequited love.

 Wikipedia says it best: “Unrequited love is love that is not openly reciprocated or understood as such by the beloved.
 The beloved may not be aware of the admirer’s deep and strong romantic affection, or may consciously reject it.”